 One of the possible reasons why freeze dried foods are cheaper in the United States of America may stem from the policies regarding food production and consumption in comparison to other nations.
 For example, the food ban in Europe may slightly increase the cost of acquiring produce, whereas the US has no such ban in their territories.

 Another likely reason would be the purchasing power of the currency.
-It may be that the US dollar may be able to purchase more that if it were bought by Euro, for example.
+It may be that the US dollar may be able to purchase more than if it were bought by Euro, for example.